Stability analysis of the Navier-Stokes velocity tracking problem with bang-bang controls: Introduction

-In \cite{Vtyt1}, the authors presented a systematic approach to the mathematical analysis and numerical approximation of tracking the velocity for Navier--Stokes flows with bounded distributed controls without the classic Tikhonov regularization term.
-This analysis included first-order necessary conditions as well as discretization schemes.
-Regarding the second-order sufficient conditions and stability of this type of problem, we mention the work \cite{CC2017}, where a fully-discrete scheme based on discontinuous (in time) Galerkin approach combined with conforming finite element subspaces in space, is proposed and analyzed.
+In \cite{Vtyt1}, the authors presented a systematic approach to the mathematical analysis and numerical approximation of tracking the velocity for Navier--Stokes flows with bounded distributed controls without the classic Tikhonov regularization term -- {which is precisely written as the addition of the square of the $L^2$-norm of the control to the objective functional, see \eqref{optproper}}.
+This analysis includes first-order necessary conditions as well as discretization schemes. {In \cite{CK2019} the authors consider control problems subject to the stationary Navier--Stokes equation with a sparsity promoting term appearing in the objective functional.
+The key novelty, besides considering the Navier--Stokes equation, in \cite{CK2019} is that the controls are measure valued.
+The authors establish first-order necessary and second-order sufficient conditions for local optimality.
+Subsequently, they study the stability of the optimal states for perturbations appearing distributed in the Navier--Stokes equation and the observational data, see \cite[Theorem 5.1, Theorem 5.3]{CK2019}.
+In \cite{CK2021} the authors of \cite{CK2019} continue their study of measure-valued control problems, this time for the evolutionary Navier--Stokes equation where the main result is the establishment of first-order necessary and second-order sufficient optimality conditions.
+This time, there is not a sparsity-promoting term included and the problem is closer to the problem considered in this paper.} Regarding the second-order sufficient conditions and stability of this type of problem, we mention the work \cite{CKbangbang}, where a fully discrete scheme based on discontinuous (in time) Galerkin approach combined with conformal finite element subspaces in space, is proposed and analyzed.
 Besides this work, to the best of our knowledge, there are not any other works in stability concerned with bang-bang controls of the velocity tracking problem (\ref{conset})-(\ref{optpro}).